 5) I may be the female version of Forrest Gump (with a slightly higher IQ.)
 I went inside the Berlin Wall when I was six.
 (But I can’t talk about that.)
 I was inside the Soviet Union while it collapsed and I accidentally dated a Russian mafioso.
 (Didn’t know, I swear.
 Things got weird.)
 I was also in South Africa while Apartheid unraveled and I accidentally made friends with one of Bishop Desmond Tutu’s former cellmates.
 She said, “Would you like to meet Desmond?”
 I said, “Sure.”
 So we hung out.
 I tend to win most raffles I enter, and I love a good box of chocolates.

-6) My favorite books are: Red Lightning, The Dovekeepers, Underground Airlines, The House of Spirits, Flight Behavior, Salvage the Bones, Little House in the Big Woods, One Hundred Years of Solitude, American War, The Late Bloomers Club, Interpreter of Maladies, The Time Traveler’s Wife, The Poisonwood Bible, Station Eleven, Homegoing, Jane Eyre, An Ocean of Minutes, Eleanor Oliphant is Completely Fine, An American Marriage, The Far Away Brothers, Here Comes the Sun, The Dry, The Persian Pickle Club, What Should Be Wild, and all the Harry Potter books.
+6) My favorite books are: Red Lightning, The Dovekeepers, Underground Airlines, Florida, The House of Spirits, Flight Behavior, Salvage the Bones, Little House in the Big Woods, One Hundred Years of Solitude, American War, The Late Bloomers Club, Interpreter of Maladies, The Time Traveler’s Wife, The Poisonwood Bible, Station Eleven, Homegoing, Jane Eyre, An Ocean of Minutes, Eleanor Oliphant is Completely Fine, An American Marriage, The Far Away Brothers, Here Comes the Sun, The Dry, The Persian Pickle Club, What Should Be Wild, and all the Harry Potter books.
 And pretty much anything about soil science.

 7) I adore The Sundance Film Festival and try to go every year.
 The Writer and Director Q&As are fantastic and you can’t beat the people watching.
 FYI, it is absolutely possible to walk up to Bradley Cooper at a party, introduce yourself, and have a casual conversation.